 The Greyhound Adoption Program (GAP) is the best known of GRV’s initiatives aimed at finding loving family homes for greyhounds who have retired from the racetrack.

-GAP operates out of a purpose built facility located 90 minutes north of Melbourne’s CBD in the town of Seymour, but to make getting your greyhound into the program easier, GAP conducts regular off-site testing days at a number of tracks around Victoria.
+GAP operates out of a purpose built facility located 90 minutes north of Melbourne’s CBD in the town of Seymour, but to make getting your greyhound into the program easier, GAP also conducts regular off-site testing days at a number of tracks around Victoria.

 During the foster period, volunteers located across Victoria offer their homes and their time to assist the greyhounds with their transition from the track and life in a kennel environment to life in a family home.
-Our award winning, Prison Pet Partnership, also sees inmates at two of Victoria’s minimum security prisons act as foster carers, with the greyhounds living on-site for up to 4 weeks whilst they undergo training and socialisation.
+Our award winning, Prison Pet Partnership, also sees inmates at two of Victoria’s minimum-security prisons act as foster carers, with the greyhounds living on-site for up to 4 weeks whilst they undergo training and socialisation.